bermuda-ut/COMP10002_Textbook_Solutions/README.md

-**These solutions were written by author's one of the countlessly many students.**
+**These solutions were written by the author's one of countlessly many students.**Do not blame the author if any of the solutions makes you uncomfortable to sleep at night.

 Solutions by [Max Lee](http://imnotbermuda.com) (max.hslee@gmail.com)

 These *solutions* come with the following **gurantee**